 As acne cysts are deep within the skin, squeezing or attempting to self-extract these lesions can worsen the condition, slow down the healing process, and heighten the risk of permanent, deep scarring and hyperpigmentation.
 One way your dermatologist can get rid of a painful cyst or nodule is to inject it with a corticosteroid.

 The benefits of cortisone injections

 Intralesional steroid injections for cystic acne can help reduce cyst size and pain and promote healing much more quickly.
-After injection, the acne cysts will shrink within eight hours and improve several days.
+After injection, the acne cysts will shrink within eight hours and improve for several days.
 Larger cysts can also be incised (sliced open) and drained if necessary.
 This procedure should be done only when the cyst is large, very painful, and should be performed only in sterile medical office conditions by a licensed physician.

 Possible side effects of cortisone injections

-While cortisone injections help with existing cysts, they do reduce existing bacteria and therefore do not help prevent future cysts.
+While cortisone injections help with existing cysts, they reduce existing bacteria and therefore do not help prevent future cysts.
 They can also sometimes cause side effects, the most common of which is "pitting" in the skin.
 However, these typically heal on their own.

-- Best vitamins and supplements for cystic acne
+- Best Vitamins and supplements for cystic acne

 - DIM -The best supplements for adult acne and hormonal acne